Syntax details for the DB1 (databases) course at HdM Stuttgart

 You can alias long column names with

-select mylongname as name from contacts
+select mylongname as name from contacts or just

-select mylongname name from contacts
+select mylongname name from contacts.
+The as

 keyword is optional.
 Full-text column names are supported by enclosing